jmehne/matplotlib/doc/devel/gitwash/development_workflow.rst

 the top of `CHANGELOG`.
 Git can not unambiguously tell what to with both changes (should one go above the other? if so, which order? should it try to merge them?) so it declares the branches can not be merged cleanly.
-Github can only automatically merge PR without conflicts, so you will need to manually 'rebase'.
-This is the process of updating your branch with upstream changes, and resolving conflicts.
+Github can only automatically merge PRs without conflicts.
+To resolve the conflict, git can try to replay the history of your branch on top of the upstream master branch.
+In git, this is called a 'rebase'.

-In git, rebasing is a mild form of re-writing history: it effectively forwards all your commits to the updated upstream commit.
 For a much more detailed explanation (with pictures!) see `this nice write up
 <http://git-scm.com/book/en/Git-Branching-Rebasing>`.
 The numpy team has also
 `documented how to do this
 <http://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html#rebasing-on-master>`